NickNterm/PowerOffNotifier/README.md

 This is a small personal project that help everyone to get notification from the site: https://siteapps.deddie.gr/Outages2Public

-In this project i used: Flutter, FastAPI
+In this project i used: Flutter, FastAPI, Python

 ## Authors